 While a fresh canvas or blank page may not completely erase loneliness or keep it from coming back, art offers another area of focus, one where you can harness your emotions to create something permanent and moving.

-A pet may not be able to talk (unless, of course, you have a vocal bird), but they provide companionship all the same.
+Animals may not be able to talk (unless, of course, you have a vocal bird), but they provide companionship all the same.
 The presence of another living creature can comfort you, and their antics can help lift your spirits and relieve stress, as thousands of pet videos on the internet can confirm.

-Bonus: Adopting a dog gives you a reason to head outside on a regular basis.
+Research also suggests pet ownership can improve both mental and physical wellness.
+As another bonus, having a dog gives you a reason to head outside on a regular basis.

 While social media often seems like an appealing way to maintain connections with loved ones, it can sometimes increase feelings of loneliness.